MichaelTiernan/semaphore/README.md

 # Important note:

 The `semaphore` program does NOT check if the user is permitted to perform the change in the lock or not.
-Just the access to the used lock file (see SEMPREFIX below) is needed.
+Just the access to the used lock file (see `SEMPREFIX` below) is needed.

 Environment
 ===========
 `DEBUGLEVEL` Can be used as an alternative to `-l n` (see usage).

-`DEBUG_FILE` File used for debug log information, if DEBUGLEVEL > 0.
+`DEBUG_FILE` File used for debug log information, if `DEBUGLEVEL` greater than 0.

 `SEMPREFIX` Prefix for the lock file.
 Defaults to `/dev/shm/semaphore.` which, together with the `name` of the lock (see usage) attached to the end it, will create a lock file for each `name`.